Maui Fire Department report on deadly wildfire details need for more equipment and mutual aid plans

 The high winds made it hard at times for first responders to communicate on their radios, and 911 operators and emergency dispatchers were overwhelmed with hundreds of calls.

-The traffic jam left some trapped in their cars when the fire overtook them.
-Others who were close to the ocean jumped into the choppy waters to escape the flames.
+The traffic jam left some trapped in their cars when the fire overtook them, and others who were near the ocean jumped in to escape.

-The report also describes the chaos after the fire raged out of control.
-Around 6 p.m., it says, fire trucks drove over downed power lines carrying evacuees to safety.
-One crew came across a couple who found an unaccompanied baby, and another pulled people from the water near the sea wall after they jumped into the ocean to avoid the flames.

-“They had to carry some victims on their backs over downed power lines to a medical aid staging area,” the authors wrote.
+The report also highlights a vulnerability rooted in the dramatic changes Maui experienced since the arrival of Westerners and the conversion of land into pineapple and sugar plantations in the 19th century.
+When those closed in the late 1900s, the fallow lands became covered in invasive grasses.
+That and prolonged drought created a “volatile fuel bed” for fire, the report says.

-Roughly 3,000 properties were destroyed when the fire overtook the historic town of Lahaina, causing more than $5.5 billion in estimated damage, according to state officials.
+Roughly 3,000 properties were destroyed when the fire overtook Lahaina, causing more than $5.5 billion in estimated damage, according to state officials.

-A similar after-action report by the Maui Police Department in February included 32 recommendations to improve the agency’s disaster response, including that the department obtain better equipment and station a high-ranking officer in the island’s communications center during emergencies.

-This story has been updated to clarify that the report identified 17 specific “challenge areas” faced by the department, and that the report made several recommendations for each area.

 Credit: AP